 Robbinsville Community Park

-Located on West Manor Way & Gordon Road, this park features a playground, walking/jogging paths, soccer fields, lacrosse fields and is home to the Robbinsville Soccer Association and Robbinsville Lacrosse Association.
+Community Park features a playground, walking/jogging paths, soccer fields, and lacrosse fields, and a Flag Park honoring our US Armed Forces.
+It is home to the Robbinsville Soccer Association and Robbinsville Lacrosse Association.

-Town Center includes an array of passive recreation areas and neighborhood parks, including a dog park, two lakes for fishing, a bandstand, and three playgrounds.
-The bandstand is available for rental.
+Town Center includes an array of passive recreation areas and neighborhood parks, including a dog park, two lakes for fishing, a gazebo, and three playgrounds.
+The Lake Drive Gazebo is available for reservations through the Recreation office.